wonyk/wonyk/README.md

 I'm Ying Keat!
 This is the place where I work on my projects.

 - 🏫 Currently studying Computer Science in Singapore Management University
-- 🌱 I'm currently learning Typescript
+- 🌱 I'm currently learning about Security in Windows Active Directory (AD)
+- ☁️  Studying for cloud-related certifications
 - 🚩 Interest in Capture the Flag competitions and Cybersecurity
 - 📘 Check out my [CTF writeups](https://ctf-writeups.0xf00dface.com/)!